The paradox of the compositionality of natural language: a neural machine translation case study: Setup

 \subsection{Model and training}

 We focus on English-Dutch translation, for which we can ensure good command for both languages.
-We train Transformer-base models \citep{vaswani2017attention} using Fairseq \citep{ott2019fairseq}.\footnote{Training details for Transformer base are \href{https://github.com/pytorch/fairseq/blob/master/fairseq/models/transformer.py}{available here}.} Our training data consists of a collection of MT corpora bundled in \textsc{OPUS} \citep{tiedemann2020opus}, of which we use the English-Dutch subset provided by \citet{tiedemann-2020-tatoeba} containing 69M source-target pairs.\footnote{Visit \href{https://github.com/Helsinki-NLP/Tatoeba-Challenge/tree/master/data}{the Tatoeba challenge} for the \textsc{OPUS} training data.} To examine the impact of the amount of training data -- a dimension that is relevant because compositionality is hypothesised to be important particularly in \emph{low-resource} settings -- we train one setup using the \textbf{full} dataset, one using $\frac{1}{8}$ of the data (\textbf{medium}), and one using one million source-target pairs in the \textbf{small} setup.
+We train Transformer-base models \citep{vaswani2017attention} using Fairseq \citep{ott2019fairseq}.
+Our training data consists of a collection of MT corpora bundled in \textsc{OPUS} \citep{tiedemann2020opus}, of which we use the English-Dutch subset provided by \citet{tiedemann-2020-tatoeba}, which contains 69M sentence pairs.\footnote{Visit \href{https://github.com/Helsinki-NLP/Tatoeba-Challenge/blob/master/data/README-v2020-07-28.md}{the Tatoeba challenge} for the \textsc{OPUS} training data.} To examine the impact of the amount of training data -- a dimension that is relevant because compositionality is hypothesised to be more important when resources are scarcer -- we train one setup using the \textbf{full} dataset, one using $\frac{1}{8}$ of the data (\textbf{medium}), and one using one million source-target pairs in the \textbf{small} setup.
 For each setup, we train models with five seeds and average the results.

-To ensure the quality of our trained models, we adopt the \textsc{Flores-101} corpus \citep{goyal2021flores}, which contains 3001 sentences from Wikinews, Wikijunior and WikiVoyage, translated by professional translators and split across three subsets.
+To evaluate our trained models, we adopt \textsc{Flores-101} \citep{goyal2021flores}, which contains 3001 sentences from Wikinews, Wikijunior and WikiVoyage, translated by professional translators, split across three subsets.
 We train the models until convergence on the `dev' set.
-Afterwards, we compute BLEU scores on the `devtest' set, using beam search (beam size = 5), yielding scores of $20.5\!\pm\!.4$, $24.3\!\pm\!.3$ and $25.7\!\pm\!.1$ for the small, medium and full datasets, respectively.
+Afterwards, we compute SacreBLEU scores on the `devtest' set \citep{post2018call}, using beam search (beam size = 5), yielding scores of $20.6\!\pm\!.4$, $24.4\!\pm\!.3$ and $25.8\!\pm\!.1$ for the small, medium and full datasets, respectively.\footnote{All training details are listed in Appendix~\ref{app:reproducibility}.}